-We are working very hard to provide you the residents of Harvard with the best quality water possible.
-We test each and every month for coliforms and E.coli as well as tests for over 100 other contaminants on a regularly scheduled basis to make sure the water is safe to drink.
+We work hard to provide you, the residents of Harvard, with the best quality water possible.
+We test each and every month for coliforms and E.coli as well as test for over 100 other contaminants on a regularly scheduled basis to make sure the water is safe to drink.
 If you have any questions regarding your public water supply, please feel free to contact the DPW office and speak with Public Works Director, Richard Nota.